Terminatt/kalendarz-app/README.md

 - Reservation panel
 - User management panel for Admin
 - User management panel for logged in user
+- Guards for admin routes and logged in routes

 ## Currently under development
 - My Reservations panel for logged in user
-- Guards for admin routes

 # Project setup
 Software Requirements: